jdillard/generative-art/README.md

 The result is a meditation on time's cyclical nature and our position in space, rendered through mathematics but softened by elements of chance and continuous motion.
 The work exists in a perpetual state of becoming, never exactly repeating its pattern, much like the cosmic dance it represents.

 Medium: JavaScript, P5.js

+## _Cherry Blossoms_ (2025) [[view]](/cherry-blossom.html)

+The piece cycles through two contemplative phases: first, a gradual awakening as hundreds of pink blooms materialize and gently sway in place, creating a living tapestry.
+Then, as if responding to an unseen autumn wind, the blossoms release their hold and drift away into darkness, leaving space for the cycle to begin anew.

+This work explores themes of impermanence and renewal through the lens of Japanese hanami (花見) traditions, while abstracting the familiar cherry blossom viewing experience into a perspective that challenges our usual relationship with these fleeting natural phenomena.

+Medium: JavaScript, P5.js